DRA3V50/Batch_Projects/README.md

 **Instructions:**

 I.) Open Command Prompt and run ipconfig to find your IPv4 address.

 II.)
 Open pass.bat and add your actual Windows login PIN to the list.
 Save the file.

 III.)
 Double-click Brute_Force_Password.bat.

 IV.)
 When prompted:

-V.) Enter your IPv4 address.
+- Enter your IPv4 address.

+V.) Enter your exact Windows username.

 VI.)
-Enter your exact Windows username.
-VII.)
 Enter your login PIN (for simulation).

 The script will attempt to brute force your login using the data in pass.bat.
 -----
 **## WARNING ##**